b97jre/RNAseqcourse/source/QC_lab.rst

   myPca <- prcomp(t(log2(counts+1)))

 This creates a list that contains:

-- the samples mapping to each PC in myPca$x
+* the samples mapping to each PC in myPca$x
-- PC contribution to variance in myPca$sdev
+* PC contribution to variance in myPca$sdev
-- PC loadings for each gene in myPca$rotation
+* PC loadings for each gene in myPca$rotation

 Now some plotting, in R you can either plot into a default window or direct all your output to a "device", that can be pdf, png, tiff etc. to open a new pdf device: ::

   pdf('pca_plot.pdf')
   # once you have plotted all you want to put into that file, close it with dev.off()

 Lets first do a simple pc1 vs pc2 plot: ::

   plot(myPca$x[,1],myPca$x[,2],col=colors,pch=1)
   legend("topright",sample.def,pch=1,col=col.def)
   dev.off()

-Sometimes the first two PCs may not be the ones that will best separate the sample groups, so it is a good idea to look at more PCs
+Sometimes the first two PCs may not be the ones that will best separate the sample groups, so it is a good idea to look at more PCs.
 Here is one example that shows how to plot the top 5 pcs: ::

   pdf('pca_plot_5pc.pdf')